astro313/RXJ1131/WRITEUP/response.md

 #RESPONSE
 We have considered the referee's point of view, and agree that the most extreme peak to peak noise across two channels is from -50 to +50 mJy/beam.
 However, this is not representative of the noise across all channels that are being used to derive the line flux.
 We thus derive the uncertainty based on the RMS obtained from the intensity map.

 To address the referee's comment and to demonstrate the significance of our detection that is reported in the paper, we have extracted the peak fluxes and their corresponding uncertainties for the blue and red wing independently.
-For the blue wing, we find a peak flux density of 5.13 +/- 1.43 Jy km/s /beam in the intensity map, indicating a ≥3sigma detection in this component.
+For the blue wing, we find a peak flux density of 5.13 +/- 1.43 Jy km/s /beam in the intensity map, indicating a ≥3sigma detection in this component alone.
 For the red wing, we find a peak flux density of 11.45+/-1.99 Jy km/s /beam in the intensity map, indicating a ~6 sigma detection.
 The SNRs are thus consistent with the reported detection significance of ≥5sigma in the paper which was obtained based on the peak flux density in the intensity map obtained by summing over the full line profile (i.e., including emission in both wings).

 Since both CO lines are observed towards the same source, using prior knowledge about the blue wing from the CO(2-1) data to inform about the CO(3-2) emission also appears reasonable.